CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # Job tasks

-# Jobs will run concurrently
+# Jobs run concurrently

 jobs: